-Students will read, analyze, and compose

-with emphasis on the expository; study writing as a process; explore different composing structures and strategies; edit and revise their own writing; and conduct research (gather, organize, evaluate, integrate, document information), culminating in a term research paper and annotated bibliography.
-Students will write a college-level minimum
+Reading, analyzing, and composing college-level prose, with emphasis on the expository; studying writing as a process; exploring different composing structures and strategies; editing and revising one's own writing; conducting research (gathering, organizing, evaluating, integrating, and documenting information,) culminating in a term research paper and annotated bibliography.
+Students will write a minimum of 6,000 words in formal academic language.